Consensys/PLCRVoting/README.md

 ## Summary

-PLCR voting an an efficient system for token-weighted voting on the Ethereum blockchain
+PLCR voting is an efficient system for token-weighted voting on the Ethereum blockchain

 PLCR voting enables a user to participate in **multiple polls simultaneously** with their tokens while preventing double-voting of tokens within polls

-PLCR voting allows users to withdraw (at any time) the maximum number of tokens which are not actively used voting
+PLCR voting allows users to withdraw (at any time) the maximum number of tokens which are not actively used in voting

 PLCR voting (in it's current implementation) **does not stake tokens** -- voting in the losing party of a poll does not result in a loss of one's tokens